-Counsel is of the opinion that allocations under our partnership agreement, with the possible exception of the allocation of recapture income discussed above, will be given effect for federal income tax purposes in determining a partner's distributive share of an item of income, gain, loss or deduction.
+Counsel is of the opinion that, with the exception of the issues described in "-Tax Consequences of Unit Ownership-Section 754 Election" and "-Disposition of Units-Allocations Between Transferors and Transferees", allocations under our partnership agreement will be given effect for federal income tax purposes in determining a partner's share of an item of income, gain, loss or deduction.

 Entity-Level Collections.
-If we are required or elect under applicable law to pay any federal, state or local income tax on behalf of any unitholder or any general partner or any former unitholder, Star Gas Partners is authorized to pay those taxes from our funds.
+If we are required or elect under applicable law to pay any federal, state or local income tax on behalf of any unitholder or the general partner or any former unitholder, Star Gas Partners is authorized to pay those taxes from our funds.
 That payment, if made, will be treated as a distribution of cash to the partner on whose behalf the payment was made.
 If the payment is made on behalf of a person whose identity cannot be determined, we are authorized to treat the payment as a distribution to current Star Gas Partners unitholders.
 We are authorized to amend the partnership agreement in the manner necessary to maintain uniformity of intrinsic tax characteristics of units and to adjust later distributions, so that after giving effect to these distributions, the priority and characterization of distributions otherwise applicable under the partnership agreement is maintained as nearly as is practicable.
 Payments by Star Gas Partners as described above could give rise to an overpayment of tax on behalf of an individual partner in which event the partner could file a claim for credit or refund.

 Treatment of Short Sales.
 A Star Gas Partners unitholder whose units are loaned to a "short seller" to cover a short sale of units may be considered as having disposed of ownership of those units.
 If so, he would no longer be a partner for those units during the period of the loan and may recognize gain or loss from the disposition.
 As a result, during this period, any of our income, gain, deduction or loss for those units would not be reportable by the unitholder, any cash distributions received by the unitholder for those units would be fully taxable and all of these distributions would appear to be treated as ordinary income.
-Unitholders desiring to assure their status as partners and avoid the risk of gain recognition should modify any applicable brokerage account agreements to prohibit their brokers from borrowing their units.
+Counsel has not rendered an opinion regarding a treatment of a unitholder whose units are loaned to a short seller to cover a short sale of units.
+Therefore, unitholders desiring to assure their status as partners and avoid the risk of gain recognition should modify any applicable brokerage account agreements to prohibit their brokers from borrowing their units.
 The IRS has announced that it is actively studying issues relating to the tax treatment of short sales of partnership interests.
-See also "--Disposition of Units--Recognition of Gain or Loss."
+See also "-Disposition of Units-Recognition of Gain or Loss."